 Each year, between 44,000 and 98,000 Americans die due to preventable medical errors, according to the Institute of Medicine (IOM).
 Many studies have come up with far higher estimates.

 If you aren’t sure whether or not you have a medical malpractice lawsuit, the best thing you can do is consult with a personal injury attorney about your case.
 He or she can help you to fully understand medical malpractice and its requirements, as well as whether or not your case seems worth pursuing.

 Types of Medical Errors

 There are several types of medical errors that may constitute a form of medical malpractice.
-To be considered medical malpractice in the eyes of the law, the doctor, nurse, or other healthcare provider must have been negligent in some way.
+To be considered medical malpractice in the eyes of the law, the doctor, nurse, or other healthcare providers must have been negligent in some way.
 Some of the most common complaints in medical malpractice suits include:

 - Delayed or misdiagnosis: A majority of medical malpractice cases are caused by a delayed diagnosis or misdiagnosis.
 In some cases, failure to obtain a proper diagnosis in a reasonable amount of time can result in serious harm to the patient – or even death.

 - Childbirth injuries: Depending on the circumstances surrounding the case, some childbirth injuries may be considered medical malpractice.
 Medical malpractice can occur during prenatal care or during childbirth due to the negligence of an obstetrician or physician.